September 10, 2020

 4. Embracing change to support customers

 At CUBE, we strive to serve and support our customers, no matter the time, jurisdiction or circumstance.
-We offer follow-the-sun customer service, meaning we’re on hand for our customers any time of the day or night, wherever you are in the world.
+We offer follow-the-sun customer service, meaning we’re on hand any time of the day or night, wherever you are in the world.
 Covid-19 hasn’t stopped us, and it won’t change the tailored service our customers receive.